rirenner/aci-ansible/docs/aci_aep_module.rst

 Synopsis
 --------

-* Connect to external virtual and physical domains by using Attachable Access Entity Profiles on Cisco ACI Fabric.
+* Connect to external virtual and physical domains by using attachable Access Entity Profiles (AEP) on Cisco ACI fabrics.
+* More information from the internal APIC class ``infra:AttEntityP`` at https://developer.cisco.com/media/mim-ref/MO-infraAttEntityP.html.

 Requirements (on host that executes module)